aws/aws-sdk-net-extensions-cognito/README.md

 [Learn more about Amazon Cognito User Pool Authentication Flow.](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-authentication-flow.html)

-## Authenticating with Multiple Forms of Authentication
+## Authenticating with Different Levels of Authentication

-Once a user is authenticated using the Amazon Cognito Authentication Extension Library, you can them allow them to access the specific AWS resources.
+After a user is authenticated by using the Amazon Cognito Authentication Extension Library, you can then allow them to access specific AWS resources.

-This requires you to create an identity pool through the **Amazon Cognito Federated Identities** console.
+To allow users to access specific AWS resources, you must create an identity pool through the **Amazon Cognito Federated Identities** console.

-You can also specify different roles for both unauthenticated and authenticated users to be able to access different resources.
+You can also specify different roles for both unauthenticated and authenticated users so that they can access different resources.
-These roles can be changed in the IAM console where you can add or remove permissions in the “Action” field of the role’s attached policy.
+These roles can be changed in the IAM console where you can add or remove permissions in the **Action** field of the role’s attached policy.
 Then, using the appropriate identity pool, user pool, and Amazon Cognito user information, calls can be made to different AWS resources.

-The following shows a user authenticated with SRP accessing the developer’s different S3 buckets permitted by the associated identity pool’s role:
+The following code shows how a user, who was authenticated with SRP, can access various S3 buckets as permitted by the associated identity pool’s role.

 ```csharp
 using Amazon;